-- 1. Log into the system as a user with "Administrator" privileges. - 2.
-UnZip the download file, then double-click CSMC Setup.exe. - 3.
+- 1. Log into the system as a user with "Administrator" privileges. - UnZip the download file, then double-click CSMC Setup.exe. - 3.
 Wait for the auto-play application to start. - 4.
 When the setup program starts, go through all steps accepting the default values or check the boxes for the specific software options purchased. - 5.
 The setup program will automatically update the necessary registry keys if you have administrative privileges. - 6.
 When the setup program is finished, reboot the computer if necessary (as suggested by the setup program). - 7.
 Double-click on the "CSImport" icon shortcut on your desktop. - 8.
 Send the system identifier to your CSMC support representative for obtaining a license registration key. - 9.
 Enter the registration key in the licensing dialog. - 10.
+Follow the initial setup steps to create an 'admin' password and a user.
+Password and user information can be modified at a later time, but please keep the admin password safe. - 11.
 You're done!
 The data browser CSI will now start and bring you to the main data browser screen.